 Clear topical boundaries are mission-critical in the mentoring process.
 Senior scientists mentor junior scientists about science or about scientific careers.
 Senior scientists do NOT mentor junior scientists about real estate, cooking, or dancing.;

 Mentors communicate about the defined expertise.
-Senior Jyotishi mentor junior Jyotishi about the practice of divination and interpretation.
-Senior Jyotishi do NOT mentor junior Jyotishi about politics, nutrition, or intimate relationships.
+Senior Jyotiṣika mentor junior Jyotiṣika about the practice of divination and interpretation.
+Senior Jyotiṣika do NOT mentor junior Jyotiṣika about politics, nutrition, or intimate relationships.
 BTW it sounds like your friend could be using"mentoring"as a false pretense for wanting to spend more privileged time with you.
 (Is he in a Rahu bhukti?)

-Guru can be a name for ‘teacher'in human society.
-When I taught 4th-grade geography in Nepal, my job title was Guru."Guru" does not imply omniscience or even superior wisdom.
-It means teacher.
+Guru can be a name for teacher in human society.
+When I taught 4th-grade geography in Nepal, the children addressed me as Guruma.
+Guru does not imply omniscience or even superior wisdom.
+The word means teacher.
 There are gazillions of teachers in this world serving at all levels of access.

 The Guru-role is usually nothing fancy.
 Depending on the cultural environment, one designated as a vehicle of Professor Guru is recognized socially as a living container of broad understanding.

-Brihaspati is *not* concerned with transmitting information.; Information is a province of Professor Budha.; Brihaspati is concerned with breadth of perception, diversity, inclusiveness, developing an expansive view.
+Brihaspati is * not* concerned with transmitting information.
+Information delivery is a province of Professor Budha.
+Rather, Brihaspati is concerned with breadth of perception, diversity, inclusiveness, developing an expansive view.
 Guru is more about the scope of the view, less about the contents.
 Guru's doctrine is based on a few core principles (love, faith, generosity, wisdom, compassion) which then expand and expand and expand into detailed manifestations.
-Budha is the detail-conductor.;
+Budha is the detail-conductor.

-One who might be an exemplary Guru-role-player, such as HH Dalai Lama or Thich Nhat Hanh, generally does not develop complex argumentation.
+One who might be an exemplary Guru-role-player, such as HH Dalai Lama or Old Path White Clouds 1926-2022 Interbeing Thich Nhat Hanh Generally does not develop complex argumentation.
 In their wisdom, they generate many teaching examples which help to show the application of the core principles.
 They offer exegesis (looking into sacred texts to find those core meanings) and guidance regarding application of the principles to daily situations.
-However their "message” does not vary.
+However, the ir "message" does not vary.
 Budha likes speed and variety, but Brihaspati patiently preaches the core set of principles.
-Mainly, those holding the Guru role embody the core beliefs and role-model while they preach numerous (Guru) examples and parables.
+Mainly, those holding the Guru role embody the core beliefs and role-model while they preach numerous [Guru] examples and parables.

-The main point is that there in nothing in the Guru role which provides for taking on other people's problems and certainly no Guru figure can remove other people's karma.
+The main point = there in nothing in the Guru role which provides for taking on other people's problems and certainly no Guru figure can remove other people's Akashic memory patterning.
 No Guru-figure can solve that guy's problem for him.
 He needs to discover what he is doing with his thoughts that is creating his reality.
 He could be using guilt to try to mask a problem which is causing him pain or embarrassment, and since guilt is so toxic the guilt-holders are always trying to foist their shame onto others, get other people involved in their drama.